GoreaTudor/Assembly-Simulator/README.md

         - STW reg, nr
         - STW reg, reg

-    * CALL lbl  --  Pushes into the stack the next instruction address, then jumps to the label
+    * CALL lbl  --  Pushes into the stack the next instruction adress, then jumps to the label
         - CALL lbl

-    * RET  --  Pops the stack and returns to the address given by the poped value.
+    * RET  --  Pops the stack and returns to the adress given by the poped value.
 Has no parameters
         - RET

 8. IO Instructions: